owo-lang/minitt-rs/README.md

  [rustyline]: https://docs.rs/rustyline/

 Rust implementation of Mini-TT, a simple dependently-typed lambda calculus.
-This implementation includes a type-checker (extended the original one), a AST pretty-printer and a command line tool which can be used as a file checker and an interactive REPL with completion and type inference.
+This implementation includes a type-checker (extended the origin), an AST pretty-printer and a command line tool which can be used as a file checker and an interactive REPL with completion and type inference.
 Built with latest (when developing this) stable Rust, 2018 edition.